 Engage in Meaningful Experiences

 One of the most powerful ways to engage family members is through philanthropy.
 Typically, affluent families support causes they are passionate about by donating their time, leadership and financial support.
 Successful families recognize that we live in a dynamic world with ever-changing issues that transcend generational differences.
 Find a cause that resonates with younger family members such as eliminating or reducing poverty, improving the environment or saving wild animals.
-Simply having a conversation with them about what they believe, how they would like to help and how they can make an impact provides a platform for all generations to connect and perpetuate strong family values.

 Wealthy families now have the resources and tools to preserve not only their tangible wealth but also to share their vision and values for living lives full of intention, passion, learning and joy for generations to come.